 “The diversity initiatives have improved markedly over the past couple of years,” associates at second-placed Waller told us, hinting at why the firm has gone up to 2nd place this year.
 Kramer Levin (4th), has historic ties to LGBT causes, and like many in this group, the firm's overall collaborative, empathetic vibe has made diversity initiatives a no-brainer.
 However, their associates were echoing hundreds of others across the market when they told us that “there's room for improvement” on diversity, noting that “the partnership is heavily white and male.”
 For the record, we hear this at every single firm.
 So even at the most progessive, campaigning, BigLaw firms in this list – all still have a long way to go before they are truly representative and inclusive.

-We asked associates to rate their firm on its efforts to recruit diverse associates, the firm's inclusivity training, the mentoring from diverse role models, how diverse staffing is on teams, and efforts to retain diverse lawyers.
-The firms listed are those demonstrating excellent performance.
+We asked associates to rate their firm on its efforts to recruit diverse associates, inclusivity training, diversity mentoring, diverse staffing, promoting of diverse attorneys, and how hard it is to make partner if you start a family.
+The firms listed are those demonstrating strong performance.